elementary/website/docs/installation.md

 #### Step by Step Written Instructions {#step-by-step}

-1. Plug in your spare USB flash drive
+1. Plug in your USB flash drive
-2. Open the Impression app on your computer
+2. Open Impression
-3. Select your downloaded .iso file using the "Open File…" button (Refer to Picture 1)
+3. Click "Open File…" and select your downloaded .iso file (Refer to Picture 1)
-4. Impression should automatically detect your USB drive; if not, select the correct drive (Refer to Picture 2)
+4. Select your USB drive (it should be detected automatically) (Refer to Picture 2)
-5. Click the "Write" button.
-It may take a moment to get started.
+5. Click "Write" to begin.
+The process may take a moment to start.
 (Refer to Picture 3)

 Once complete, continue to boot from the install drive.